BrandonXLF/NBT.php/README.md

 ```

 #### Parameters

 * **$type** - The ID of the type of NBT tag.
 It is recommended to use one of the constants defined at the top of NBT.php.
 * **$stream** - The file stream to read from.

 #### Returns

 The NBT data read as PHP data, return type depends on the `$type` parameter.

+## Testing

+Tests for this script can be found in the `tests/test.php` php file.
+You may run `php tests/test.php` to test this script.